Stocks Rise as Investors Hope for Trade Progress

-U.S. stocks rose Thursday morning, with the S&P 500 on track to snap a four-day losing streak.
+U.S. stocks rose Thursday, with the S&P 500 on track to snap a four-day losing streak.

 The S&P 500 advanced 0.4% and the tech-heavy Nasdaq Composite gained 0.7%, lifted by hopes that the U.S. and China might make progress on their trade dispute at the G-20 meeting of the world's largest economies this weekend.